rajwrdhn/OWL-EL-Datalog/README.md

 OWL EL input ontology

-Argument:- Local address of the input ontology
+To retrieve count of instances and subsumptions args[0] = "//local address of the input ontology"